-(1) All initial inspections and reinspections shall be performed at a contractor-run test center.
-A vehicle owner or lessee shall present the vehicle registration, an application for registration renewal, a vehicle registration expiration notice, or the vehicle title, or copy thereof, at the time of inspection so as to verify the vehicle identification number and that the vehicle is registered in a testing county or the owner or lessee resides in a testing county.
+(1) All inspections shall be performed at a designated and approved inspection station.
+If required, the vehicle owner or lessee shall present the vehicle registration, an application for registration renewal, a vehicle registration expiration notice, or the vehicle title, or copy thereof, at the time of inspection so as to verify the vehicle identification number and that the vehicle is registered in a testing county or the owner or lessee resides in a testing county.

 (2) Vehicles shall receive a visual check.
 Vehicles found to be in an unsafe condition will not receive an emissions test but will be issued a rejection report indicating items that need to be repaired.
 This rejection does not count as a failure for purposes of paragraph (F) of this rule.
 Any vehicle may be rejected for one or more of the following conditions:

 (a) Fuel, engine oil, coolant or transmission oil leaks in or around engine, fuel tank or lines causing a visible pooling of fluid onto floor.

-(b) Under-inflated tires, emergency spare tires or tires in an unsafe condition.
+(i) Under-inflated tires, emergency spare tires, or tires in an unsafe condition.

-(c) Loud internal engine noise, obvious exhaust leaks, or a missing tailpipe or a missing gas cap.
+(ii) Loud internal engine noise, obvious exhaust leaks, or a missing tailpipe.

 (3) A vehicle known to be on an emission related recall or that has an unresolved emission related recall repair will not be inspected until the recall repair is completed and documented with proof of the work performed.
 After such proof has been presented, an emission test may be performed on the vehicle.
 Recall repair costs, whether borne by the manufacturer or dealer shall not be counted toward a waiver.

-(4) Any vehicle subject to the requirements of this rule shall have a tampering inspection to ensure that it contains the emissions control equipment and that the equipment properly operates.
+(4) Any vehicle subject to this rule shall have a tampering inspection to ensure that the vehicle contains the emissions control equipment and that the equipment properly operates.
 Vehicles that are missing a gas cap, when required, will fail the gas cap test and vehicle inspection.

 Each tampering inspection will be performed on the basis of the vehicle's original emission control system configuration at the time of manufacture, or on a U.S. EPA certified emission control configuration for an engine of the same or newer model year and weight class of that of the vehicle.
-After market replacement parts and add-on and modified parts meeting the performance criteria specified in 40 Code of Federal Regulations, volume 85, subpart V, or meeting the requirements of the U.S. EPA memorandum 1A policy document, or which have not otherwise been found in violation of the anti-tampering provisions of the Clean Air Act as amended are considered to be in compliance with this chapter.
+After market replacement parts and add-on and modified parts meeting the performance criteria specified in 40 CFR part 85, subpart V, or meeting the requirements of the U.S. EPA memorandum 1A policy document, or which have not otherwise been found in violation of the anti-tampering provisions of the Clean Air Act as amended are considered to be in compliance with this chapter.

-Vehicles that fail the tampering inspection will be considered to have failed the emissions test and will be issued a vehicle inspection report indicating failure items.
+Vehicles that fail the tampering inspection will be considered to have failed the emissions test and will be issued a vehicle inspection report indicating the failure items.
 The owner or lessee shall have the vehicle repaired to pass the initial tampering test.

 (5) If a vehicle passes the tampering inspection, model year 1995 and older gasoline vehicles will receive an emissions inspection to ensure the concentration of hydrocarbons, nitrous oxides and carbon monoxide meet applicable standards for the model year.
 For model year 1996 ond older diesel-powered vehicles, the emissions inspection will test for exhaust opacity.
 Maximum allowable emission standards shall be determined by the director.
 Gasoline vehicles model year 1996 and newer and diesel fueled vehicles model year 1997 and newer that are required to be tested shall pass an on board diagnostic test, unless an alternative test is determined to be required.

 (6) If the vehicle passes the required emissions inspection, the contractor shall provide the owner or lessee with a vehicle inspection report that includes a compliance certificate.

-If a vehicle fails its required emissions inspection, the contractor shall provide the owner or lessee with a vehicle inspection report and certificate indicating which items failed the inspection.
-This report shall list possible components that may need to be replaced and/or the systems to be repaired.
+If a vehicle fails the required emissions inspection, the contractor shall provide the owner or lessee with a vehicle inspection report and certificate indicating which items failed the inspection.
+This report shall list possible components that may need to be replaced or the systems to be repaired.

-(7) Upon receipt of the vehicle inspection report indicating failure, the owner or lessee shall:
+(7) Upon receipt of the vehicle inspection report indicating failure, the owner or lessee shall do the following: